 While chickens don't exactly have a reputation for being Einsteins, they are easy to train.
-It's simply a matter of understanding them a little bit.
+It's simply a matter of understanding them a bit.
 As my husband says, "Chickens aren't stupid.
 They're just simple."

 It's true some breeds seem smarter than others.
 Our Plymouth Rocks, for example, seem a lot smarter than our Silver Wyandottes.
 And I hear that chickens raised for meat have even smaller IQs.
 But the fact remains that all are trainable - with a little patience and some know-how.